leonardormlins/AcademiaProGrowth_Project/README.md

 *About The Visual*

 This aplication has a web interface friendly and simple to use.
-Have too a nice visual that can call new members to the academy.
+Have too a nice visual that can call new members to the gym.